turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 The next error says that we're calling the `initialize` method wrong:

 {% terminal %}
+# minitest
   1) Error:
 IdeaTest#test_basic_idea:
 ArgumentError: wrong number of arguments(2 for 0)
     test/ideabox/idea_test.rb:8:in `initialize'
     test/ideabox/idea_test.rb:8:in `new'
     test/ideabox/idea_test.rb:8:in `test_basic_idea'

+# rspec
+Failures:

+  1) Idea has basic attributes
+     Failure/Error: idea = Idea.new("title", "description")
+     ArgumentError:
+       wrong number of arguments(2 for 0)
+     # ./spec/ideabox/idea_spec.rb:5:in `initialize'
+     # ./spec/ideabox/idea_spec.rb:5:in `new'
+     # ./spec/ideabox/idea_spec.rb:5:in `block (2 levels) in <top (required)>'
 {% endterminal %}

+Notice that Minitest makes a distinction between failures and errors.

+In minitest an error means that the Ruby code is wrong somehow.
+There might be a syntax error, or we're calling a method that doesn't exist, or calling a method that *does* exist, but we're doing it wrong.
+A failure, on the other hand means that the code is running, but not doing what we expected.

+Both minitest and rspec are complaining about the same thing, though: an `ArgumentError`.
 An Idea takes two arguments:

 ```ruby
 Idea.new("a title", "a detailed and riveting description")
 ```

-Right now the new Idea class has only the default initialize method, which takes no arguments.
-We need to overwrite this:
+However, the Idea class as it is currently defined has only the default initialize method, which takes no arguments.
+We need to overwrite it with the following code:

 ```ruby
 class Idea